-- 8.1 The school pays full regard to 'Keeping Children Safe in Education' (DfE 2016).
-Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS) and prohibition order checks in relation to qualified teachers. - 8.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - 8.3 Bernice Waite, Andrew Perkins, Dan Fennell, Maria Appleton and Rajneet Parmar have undertaken Safer Recruitment training.
+- Disclosure and Barring Service (DBS) and prohibition order checks in relation to qualified teachers. - 8.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - 8.3 Bernice Waite, Andrew Perkins, Dan Fennell and Maria Appleton have undertaken Safer Recruitment training.
 One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel.